JonathanBrouwer/Prism/docs/index.md

-# Jonla: An adaptive PEG parser
+# Prism: An adaptive PEG parser
-Jonla-parser is a work-in-progress parser library (the name is also work-in-progress).
+Prism-parser is a work-in-progress parser library (the name is also work-in-progress).
 It has the following features:
 - Allows to define a language using a PEG (Parsing Expressions Grammar) language.
   ```